-About 39 percent of all the freshwater withdrawn from rivers, lakes, and reservoirs in the U.S. is reserved for the cooling needs of electric power plants that use fossil fuels or nuclear power and much of it gets wasted just by floating away in clouds of vapor.
-And as solution technology comes in handy as by inventing a new system that could potentially save a substantial fraction of that lost water.
+About 39 percent of all the freshwater withdrawn from rivers, lakes, and reservoirs in the U.S. is reserved for the cooling needs of electric power plants that use fossil fuels or nuclear power, and much of it gets wasted just by floating away in clouds of vapor.
+And as solution technology comes in handy by inventing a new system that could potentially save a substantial fraction of that lost water.

 The team is now busy building a full-scale test version of their system to be placed on the cooling tower of MIT’s Central Utility Plant that provides most of the campus’ electricity, heating, and cooling.
 It is expected that all things will be set in place by the end of the summer and will undergo testing in the fall.
 The test will include trying variations of the mesh and its supporting structure.